madelinezug/5CMenuTutorial/README.md

 You should get a bunch of output that ends in Setup completed.
 We'll help you troubleshoot if things get crazy.

 Next we want to create a Podfile for our project.
 A Podfile tells our app what libraries we have added so we can use them in our code.
-In our case we'll be adding the SwiftyJSON library to help us organize and use the data we get from ASPC's menu API.
+In our case we'll be adding the SwiftyJSON and Alamofire libraries to help us request and use the data we get from ASPC's menu API.
 Libraries save us time by letting us use other people's open source code.

 We want to make our Podfile in the same folder as our app so navigate to that folder in Terminal.
 Once you're there run: